crazywooooorm/Theory/Statistics/statistics_interview_questions.md

 ## 19. What are confounding variables?
 * Extraneous variable in a statistical model that correlates directly or inversely with both the dependent and the independent variable
 * The relationship between an independent variable and a dependent variable is estimated incorrectly if fails to account for the confounding factor

+## 20. What are metrics commonly used in classification?
+* Recall / Sensitivity / True positive rate:
+  * TP/(TP + FN)
+  * High when FN (type 2 error) is low
+* Precision / Positive predictive value:
+  * TP/(TP + FP)
+  * High when FP (type 1 error) is low
+* Specificity / True negative rate:
+  * TN/(TN + FP)
+  * High when FP (type 1 error) is low
+* Accuracy:
+  * (TP + TN)/(TP + TN + FP + FN)
+  * High when FP and FN are low
+* ROC / AUC:
+  * ROC plot depicts sensitivity Vs FP rate (FP/(FP + TN)).
+  * AUC is the area under ROC curve.
+  * The perfect classifier should have AUC = 1, which means sensitivity is always 100% and FP rate is always 0.
+  * AUC is not sensitive to unbalanced data
+* F1-Score:
+  * 2*(precision*recall)/(precision+recall) = TP/(TP + 0.5*(FP + FN))
+  * Accuracy cares more about TP and TN, while if FN and FP is more important (e.g., in diagnosis of cancer, we need to minimize FN), F1-Score is a better metric to use.
+F1-Score is more used in unbalance data.

+## 21. Poisson distribution
+* Expresses the probability of a given number of events occurring in a fixed interval of time.
+For example, the number of patients arriving in an emergency room between 10 and 11 pm
+* Only one parameter in its pdf, which equals to its mean and variance
+* Poisson process is a memoryless stochastic point process; that an event has just occurred or that an event hasn't occurred in a long time give us no clue about the likelihood that another event will occur soon.